Skip to content

 1. Launch the Google Chrome computer browser.

-2. Click on the Menu vertical 3dots icon at the top right side.
+2. Click on the Menu vertical 3-dots icon at the top right side.

-3. Hover your mouse pointer over More tools and head inside Extensions.
+3. Hover your mouse pointer over More Tools and head inside Extensions.

 4. Find the extensions that directly influence your device’s CPU and other elements.